-To answer this question about local insurance agents near me, start by finding out how good your insurance is with a ValChoice rating.
+The answer to this question lies partially in the quality of the insurance people buy.
+Start by finding out how good your insurance is with a ValChoice rating.
 You will likely be shocked.
 The direct marketers talk a lot about how they’re cheaper.
 Maybe there’s a good reason why the advertisements rarely talk about how they’re better.
 Just click the buttons below to find out how your insurance company rates.

-Can local insurance agents near me survive in the age of the internet?
+Can local agents near me survive in the age of the internet?

 ValChoice, an insurance data analytics company, has data that shows that many local insurance agents are not faring well.
 The statistics below summarize the analysis.
 For each of the three primary distribution channels of insurance, the analysis shows the percentage of insurance (writing) companies that sell primarily through each channel.
 The analysis also shows the percentage of insurance companies offering high-value products sold through the same channel.